elucian/bee/syntax/overview.md

 ---------|------------------------------------------------------------------
  ∈       | declare variable/element type
  :       | pair-up element:value for collections
- :       | define initial value for a constant
  :       | define initial value for a parameter
  :=      | binding  = assign a value \| share a reference
  ::      | cloning  = duplicate object \| collection